platformsh/platformsh-docs/docs/src/dedicated/architecture/deploying.md

 Fastly can be configured to allow a "grace period," that is, requests to the origin that fail will be served from the existing cache, even if that cache item is stale.
 We configure a default grace period that is longer than a typical deployment, and can extend that time upon request.
 That means anonymous users should see no interruption in service at all.
-Authenticated traffic that cannot be served by the CDN will still see a brief interruption.
+Authenticated traffic that can't be served by the CDN will still see a brief interruption.

 ## Deployment philosophy